olalonde/pgtools/README.md

 * `createdbjs`: which emulates pgtools' `createdb` functionality.
 * `dropdbjs`: which emulates pgtools' `dropdb` functionality.

+## Node.js support

+We support all LTS versions from 6 and up.
+We try to keep up with the latest Node.js version.

 ## Releasing

 Rather than manually running `npm version <patch|minor|major>`, instead run: